Materiality, Digital Cultures and Transmission in Translation Studies

 11-12 November 2016

-Organised by @ctismanchester
+Organised by @ctismanchester and @ARTISinitiative

 |This two-day event focuses on material and digital cultures, and textual transmission, promoting conversations about how we conceptualise, encounter and research materials and materiality in translation studies.
 The event provides a space for exploring concepts of materiality in relation to invention, circulation, performance and interpretation, and considers questions such as: